DouglasTitze/DouglasTitze.github.io/_posts/2023-07-11-height-checker.md

 ## Explanation

-The algorithm simultaneously increments through the sorted and input lists using the `zip' function.
+The algorithm simultaneously increments through the sorted and input lists using the `zip` function.
 Then it increments the `differences` variable when the elements are not equal.

 ## Solution